-4.3. (c) Attractiveness to Intended Users
+4.3 (c) Attractiveness to Intended Users

-In addition, EFE has failed to gain much acceptance among the intended target audience of professional translators, because post-editing turns out to be an extremely boring and tedious chore.7
+EPE has failed to gain much acceptance among the intended target audience of professional translators, because post-editing turns out to be an extremely boring, tedious and unrewarding chore.

 "Most of the translators found postediting tedious and even frustrating.
 In particular, they complained of the contorted syntax produced by the machine.
-Other complaints concerned the excessive number of lexical alternatives provided and the amount of time required to make purely mechanical
+Other complaints concerned the excessive number of lexical alternatives provided and the amount of time required to make purely mechanical revisions."
+(Pierce et al., 1966, p.
+96)